 Planning and Zoning also enforce the Zoning Regulations, Land Clearing Ordinance, Light Pollution Ordinance, Hazard Abatement Ordinance, Graffiti Abatement in the enclaves of Sierra Vista, and Solid Waste (Wildcat Dumping) Ordinance.

 Have a question?
 Call Development Services or Email a Code Compliance Officer.
 You may also submit a Zoning or Code Violation Complaint if there is a particular issue you would like investigated by of our Code Compliance Officers.

 The Building Safety Division ensures quality construction for the county's residents and visitors through enforcement of the Building Safety Code.
 The Building Safety Division is responsible for the issuance of residential and commercial building permits.
 It coordinates all facets of building plan review and subsequent inspections during construction to ensure code conformance in the interest of public safety.
 The Building Safety Division also performs:

 The State required installation inspections on mobile and manufactured homes in the county

 Receiving applications and issuing permits for septic systems (Health Department)

 Residential work in the right-of-way (Highway and Floodplain)

 Floodplain use permits (Highway and Floodplain)

-Residential and Commercial Permits call or Email a Permit Technician
+If you have a question regarding Residential or Non-Residential Permits call or Email a Permit Technician